 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Students love that they are able to explore one of Spain’s most vibrant cities while learning about Catalan and Spanish culture.
-The paella cooking class, bike tour, and Sagrada Familia are all also favorites!
+The paella cooking class, bike tour, and Sagrada Familia are all also favorites on the Barcelona Explorer program!

 This is not your standard teen tour!
-This program focuses on doing, rather than just seeing.
+The Barcelona Explorer program focuses on doing, rather than just seeing.
 We include activities such as a cooking lesson, bike tour, Flamenco performance and more in order to keep the trip fun and bring the culture to life.

 What is included?